 When patients are found to have NAFLD, they may have various tests to assess for fibrosis or cirrhosis.
-These can involve laboratory tests such as aminotransferase (transaminase) levels, coagulation tests, and complete blood count, ratios of some of these tests such as the ratio of the aspartate aminotransferase (AST) elevation to platelet count,11, more complex or proprietary calculations based on laboratory tests,12, and many other tests being developed or assessed.
-As mentioned, transient elastography, which assesses vibration within the liver in response to sound waves, is a sensitive and specific technique for assessing fibrosis,^{13,14} and a number of related techniques have been developed.
+These can involve laboratory tests such as aminotransferase (transaminase) levels, coagulation tests, and complete blood count, ratios of some of these tests such as the ratio of the aspartate aminotransferase (AST) elevation to platelet count,36 more complex or proprietary calculations based on laboratory tests,6 and many other tests being developed or assessed.
+As mentioned, transient elastography, which assesses vibration within the liver in response to sound waves, is a sensitive and specific technique for assessing fibrosis,^{7,8} and a number of related techniques have been developed.
 Liver biopsy remains the gold standard for assessing HS, fibrosis, and cirrhosis.2

-Lifestyle changes that result in improvement in the metabolic syndrome, including exercise and weight loss, can improve NASH, as can weight loss after bariatric surgery; bariatric surgery also improves T2DM and the metabolic syndrome.^{2,15} There have been limited pharmacologic options for treating NASH, although many are now in development.
-Vitamin E may have efficacy for the histologic changes of NASH.2 It is uncertain whether medications that enhance weight loss improve NASH beyond lifestyle changes alone, although some medications that are being studied for NASH treatment also promote weight loss.16
+Lifestyle changes that result in improvement in the metabolic syndrome, including exercise and weight loss, can improve NASH, as can weight loss after bariatric surgery; bariatric surgery also improves T2DM and the metabolic syndrome.^{2,37} There have been limited pharmacologic options for treating NASH, although many are now in development.
+Vitamin E may have efficacy for the histologic changes of NASH.2 It is uncertain whether medications that enhance weight loss improve NASH beyond lifestyle changes alone, although some medications that are being studied for NASH treatment also promote weight loss.38

 Pioglitazone is a thiazolidinedione approved for the treatment of type 2 diabetes.
-Thiazolidenediones bind and activate peroxisome proliferator-activated receptors (PPARs) and exert effects in many different tissues including the liver.17 Although pioglitazone does not carry an indication for the treatment of NAFLD, trials have suggested that it may improve NASH and, perhaps, have some effect on reducing liver fibrosis.18 Pioglitazone increases the risk of heart failure, bone fractures and bladder tumors, and promotes weight gain.19-22
+Thiazolidenediones bind and activate peroxisome proliferator-activated receptors (PPARs) and exert effects in many different tissues including the liver.39 Although pioglitazone does not carry an indication for the treatment of NAFLD, trials have suggested that it may improve NASH and, perhaps, have some effect on reducing liver fibrosis.9 Pioglitazone increases the risk of heart failure, bone fractures and bladder tumors, and promotes weight gain.^{19,40-42}

 Obeticholic acid (OCA; Ocaliva[TM]; Intercept Pharmaceuticals) is a bile acid analog that was approved for the treatment of patients with primary biliary cholangitis in 2016.
-OCA is a farnesoid X receptor agonist; the farnesoid X receptor is important in regulation of bile acids, and activation of the receptor may reduce hepatic inflammation and fibrosis.6 OCA is under review as a treatment for NASH with fibrosis, with a Food and Drug Administration (FDA) decision expected in 2020.
-ICER had previously reviewed OCA as a treatment for NASH in 2016 and found the evidence insufficient at that time.
-That report can be accessed, here: https://icer-review.org/material/final-report-ocanash/.
+OCA is a farnesoid X receptor agonist; the farnesoid X receptor is important in regulation of bile acids, and activation of the receptor may reduce hepatic inflammation and fibrosis.5 OCA was under review as a treatment for NASH with fibrosis; in June 2020, the Food and Drug Administration (FDA) issued a Complete Response Letter (CRL) to the manufacturer.10 ICER had previously reviewed OCA as a treatment for NASH in 2016 and found the evidence insufficient at that time.
+That report can be accessed, here: https://icer-review.org/material/final-report-oca-nash/.
 Additional evidence has since become available for OCA as well as for other therapies for NASH.